mantrajsframework/mantrad/docs/13-component-prerequests.md

 To reduce the coding block of a view function handler, "pre requests" are quite useful.

-They are special function handler that are called by Mantra *before* calling the view function handler.
+They are special function handlers that are called by Mantra *before* calling the views, blocks, posts and gets functions handlers.

 A prerequest is useful to validate the http request, collect specific data for the view or things like that.
+By doing so, you can reduce the code needed by views, blocks, posts and gets handlers and split responsabilities better, one of the principles of Mantra applications.

 As other kind of hooks, you can register a prerequest with the hook "Prerequest":